 No, but the appearance of breast milk varies.
 There are 3 different types of breast milk:

-Most mothers produce enough milk for their infant if breastfeeding is managed correctly.
+Most mothers produce enough milk for their infant if breastfeeding is encouraged and managed correctly.
 Unfortunately many mothers stop breastfeeding during the first 5 days because they are incorrectly advised that they do not have enough milk or because the infant is losing weight.
 Milk supply is normally best in the morning and poorest in the late afternoon and early evening.

 The mother is probably not producing enough milk if:

 If you are worried that an infant is not getting enough milk, then the infant can be test weighed before and after a feed.
 After the first week of life, most term infants will gain about 25 g per day.
 Weight gain is best determined over a few days.

 Yes.
 Most breastfed infants will lose weight for the first few days after birth due to the small volume of breast milk being produced.
 Colostrum, however, will meet the infant’s nutritional needs.
 Once the milk ‘comes in’, between days 3 and 5, the infant will start to gain weight.
 Most breastfed infants regain their birth weight by day 7.
 This weight loss is normal and does not cause the infant any harm.
 The normal infant does not usually lose more than 10% of the birth weight.
 Marked weight loss suggests that the infant is ill or not getting enough milk.

 No. The normal infant should be weighed at delivery and again on days 3 and 5 if still in hospital.
 Weight at discharge must be recorded.
 At every clinic visit the infant’s weight should be measured and recorded.
 Ill infants should be weighed every day until well.